Standing Against Terrier Work

 What is terrier work?

 Terrier work, which is often associated with hunting, sees terriers introduced to a hole in the ground to flush out or force a wild animal to escape, or to dig it out and kill it.
 Beware.
-This simple description hides some of the most harrowing scenes to take place during fox hunting.
+This simple description hides some of the most harrowing scenes to take place during fox hunting and we're standing against it.

 If the animal does not escape the hole immediately, the terrier men will dig down to access the animals - a process which can take hours.
 If the animal, usually a fox, does not bolt from the hole, there can be an underground battle between the fox and terrier in which severe injuries can be sustained as they each fight for their lives.
 Once exposed, the terrified fox is either dragged out and shot or mauled by the dogs.